BAMresearch/aRTist-handbook/source/modules-mcray.rst

 * **Bremsstahlung** (photons) are created during electron interactions when elected and requires electron transport.

-The “braking radiation” or “deceleration radiation” is electromagnetic radiation produced by the deceleration of a charged particle when deflected by another charged particle, typically an electron by an atomic nucleus.
+The *braking radiation* or *deceleration radiation* is electromagnetic radiation produced by the deceleration of a charged particle when deflected by another charged particle, typically an electron by an atomic nucleus.
 The moving particle loses kinetic energy, which is converted into a photon, thus satisfying the law of conservation of energy.
 The term is also used to refer to the process of producing the radiation.
 Bremsstrahlung has a continuous spectrum, which becomes more intense and whose peak intensity shifts toward higher frequencies as the change of the energy of the decelerated particles increases.